Committee Organizational Structure

 - The existing problems in the organization can be discussed within the committee forum and some new ideas for solving these problems can be introduced.

-- Some committees are formed to assist in development and establishment of organizational policies.
+- Some committees are formed to assist in the development and establishment of organizational policies.

 Advantages of Committees

-The members bring in different backgrounds, values, viewpoints and abilities.
-These wide ranging abilities result in greater knowledge base, that results in better quality decisions.
+The members bring in different backgrounds, values, viewpoints, and abilities.
+These wide-ranging abilities result in a greater knowledge base, that results in better quality decisions.
 Additionally, group deliberations generally ensure a thorough consideration of problems from all angles and alternative points of view before arriving at a decision.
 This would not be possible if the same problem was looked at by a single executive.

-The members of the committee usually get to know each other well and thus see each other”s point of view with respect.
-They are willing to cooperate and coordinate, specially when they become aware of their role and how their decisions are going to affect the entire organization.
+The members of the committee usually get to know each other well and thus see each other’s point of view with respect.
+They are willing to cooperate and coordinate, especially when they become aware of their role and how their decisions are going to affect the entire organization.

 The committees provide an excellent training ground for young executives.
-They also provide opportunity for personal development that individuals may not be able to get on their own.
-In the committees, they learn the value of interaction, human relations and group dynamics.
-They get exposed to various viewpoints and tend to think in liberal manner and get to understand how collective decisions are mode.
-Such type of exposure and experience enables them to take on integrative view of solving various organizational problems.
+They also provide opportunities for personal development that individuals may not be able to get on their own.
+In the committees, they learn the value of interaction, human relations, and group dynamics.
+They get exposed to various viewpoints and tend to think in a liberal manner and get to understand how collective decisions are made.
+Such type of exposure and experience enables them to take on an integrative view of solving various organizational problems.

-Most committees do not replace all of its members at the some time so that some new members join to replace some old members while the other members remain and thus the continuity of operations is maintained.
-The U.S. Senate works on this basis, so that every two years there is on election for one:third of the total Senate.
+Most committees do not replace all of their members at some time so that some new members join to replace some old members while the other members remain and thus the continuity of operations is maintained.
+The U.S. Senate works on this basis so that every two years there is an election for one: third of the total Senate.

 A committee can be an excellent forum for management and workers to have simultaneous communication and discuss matters of common interest in an atmosphere of goodwill and understanding and reach some mutually benefiting conclusions.